 Returning to, and continuing past the original trail a short distance, takes you to the final waterfall in this sensational location.
 Measuring 270 feet tall, Catarata La Mica is the tallest waterfall at Paraíso de Manantiales and is a fantastic way to finish the day.

-Paraíso de Manantiales is a jungle paradise that must be experienced to fully appreciate and is a spectacular Costa Rica destination for waterfall photography.
+Paraíso de Manantiales is a jungle paradise that must be experienced to fully appreciate its wonder and is a spectacular Costa Rica destination for waterfall photography.
 Officially, there are eight amazing waterfalls but a little exploration shows at least ten, depending on how you count.
 Combined with an extraordinary valley and outstanding river, Paraíso de Manantiales is easily one of the best locations in Costa Rica, especially for photographing waterfalls.

 If you've been thinking about visiting Costa Rica for a photography vacation and love chasing waterfalls, join us for the Costa Rica Landscapes photography tours and explore Paraíso de Manantiales.
 This photography workshop is one of the best Costa Rica waterfall tours and also includes stunning landscape photography, remarkable nature photography, and professional photography tips.

 Registration deadlines are quickly approaching so click the banner below, check out the full itinerary and dates, and book your spots today!
 Pura vida!